-With a rapidly growing demand for electricity coupled with high dependence on hydroelectric power that has become unreliable, to go with high cost of supply, a low access rate and climate change risks, the government seeks to promote equitable access to quality energy services at the least cost while protecting the environment.
+With a rapidly growing demand for electricity coupled with high dependence on hydroelectric power that has become unreliable, Kenya seeks to promote equitable access to quality energy services at the least cost while protecting the environment.

 Kenya possesses bountiful wind, solar, small hydro, biomass, and geothermal potential.
 The government has introduced several policies to expedite development of these resources, and CIF funding is helping to remove some of the technical capacity, economic, financial and social constraints.
 Concessional funding from the SREP and CTF are particularly focused on de-risking geothermal power.